Light and crumbly, fluffy and moist, these traditional Irish Scones are just waiting for a slathering of clotted cream and jam.

 – Turn the dough out onto a smooth surface and knead as briefly as possible, bringing in the loose bits, pushing everything together, and folding the dough over just until it all comes together.

-– The dough will start out a bit shaggy and may seem dry, but should come together after a few turns of bringing in the loose dough, pushing it all together, and folding over – maybe around 15 to 20 turns or so.
+– The dough will start out a bit shaggy, but should come together after a few turns of bringing in the loose dough, pushing it all together, and folding over.

 - You can use a pastry scraper to lift and fold the shaggy mixture until it comes together.

-– Pat or gently roll the dough into a 1-inch thick round with a rolling pin.
+– Split the dough in half.
+Gently roll each half into 3/4-inch thick rounds with a rolling pin.

 5) Rest and refrigerate the dough.

-– Wrap the round with plastic wrap and refrigerate for at least 30 minutes and as long as overnight.
+– Wrap the rounds with plastic wrap and refrigerate for at least 30 minutes and as long as overnight.

 6) Preheat the oven: